Sports Business Reporters to Know

 The sports industry, like any other, is also a business.
 It’s made up of more than just leagues and teams but of companies selling equipment, branded merchandise, memorabilia, collectibles, and so much more.
 It’s the job of a sports business reporter to share news representing the full range of the industry including new licensing deals, mergers and acquisitions, partnerships, etc.

-Often, it can be confusing to decipher between a “sports reporter” and a “sports business reporter”.
+Often, it can be confusing to decipher between a “sports reporter” and a “sports business reporter.”
 The typical sports business reporter does not report daily on wins, losses, or trades, but instead covers the behind-the-scenes work that happens off the field (or court or rink) and in the business world.
 Whether you’re working with a brand selling to sports teams or fans, here are five sports business reporters you should absolutely become friends with.

 Pro Tip: Sports business reporters do not cover every sport.
 They usually have two or three sports under their coverage remit.
 It’s important to do your research on the sports business publication you’re pitching and really understand the nature of their reporting and where their focuses and passions lie to effectively build and maintain a relationship.

-5 Sports Business Reporters to Know
+8 Sports Business Reporters to Know

 Darren Rovell

 Darren is arguably one of the most prominent sports business reporters in the game.
 He usually will be the first to break a story and spark a wildfire across “X” (formerly Twitter) and thus the Internet.
-There’s never a doubt if shocking news is in fact true if Darren is reporting on it.
+There’s never a doubt if shocking news is, in fact, true if Darren is reporting on it.

 Darren has worked at CNBC, where he was nominated for an Emmy for his documentary “Swoosh: Inside Nike.”
-In 2000 he was at ESPN, where he began covering betting as his beat.
+In 2000, he was at ESPN, where he began covering betting as his beat.

 Jacob Feldman